iso-p/search-great-remover/README.md

 **Step 1.
 Figure out the Chrome user data location**

-Find out the directory whhere the user data of chrome is stored, for windows it should be
+Find out the directory where the user data of chrome is stored, for windows it should be

 ```shell
 C/Users/<your_windows_user_name>/AppData/Local/Google/Chrome/User Data